 Indirect costs such as

-- loss of reputation from the public resulting in a bad image for the company.
+- loss of reputation from the public result in a bad image for the company.

-- There could be a loss of goodwill from the customers when the company failed to meet up with their deadline resulting in an accident.
+- There could be a loss of goodwill from the customers when the company failed to meet their deadline resulting in an accident.

 - Cost of training a new worker for replacement.